-This is one of many areas where oc falls short. oc is a good I/O facility but a bad general purpose language.
-Debugging large programs in oc is difficult and it is best to keep things short.
+This is one of many areas where hoc falls short.
+Debugging large programs is difficult, so it is best to practice modular programming, breaking code into short procedures and functions.

-oc is implemented as a stack machine.
+hoc is implemented as a stack machine.
 This means that commands are first parsed into a more efficient stack machine representation, and subsequently the stack machine is interpreted.

-Errors during compilation are called parse errors and range from invalid syntax to the use of undefined names
+Errors found during parsing are called parse errors.
+These range from invalid syntax to the use of undefined names